 Gelato Recipe Outline (Details Below)

-- Ice Cream Maker - Custard is run in the ice cream maker for about 1 hour.
-Syrups and other flavoring can be added in this step.
+- Ice Cream Maker: Custard is run in the ice cream maker for about 1 hour.
+Syrups and other flavorings can be added during this step.

 Detailed Gelato Instructions